agnescameron/teaching-site/_pages/syllabus.md

 * develop fluency Javascript and JQuery, and have an understanding of common web development workflows
 * understand how the web is structured, and use this understanding to inform more complex projects
-* think critically, experimentally and imaginatively about the web
 * become familiar with the command line and the console
+* through talking about one another's work, learn to critique work on the web
 * understand how and where to include libraries and modules in your code
 * through readings and exercises, develop and realise your own ideas about what the web should look like
 * learn about simulation techniques, and how they can be used to model complex systems
-* understand the web as situated within a history and geography of computation, and be aware of its broad effects and manifestations

 ## course overview